Adding Lionbridge as a Provider

 - Click Connect.
-The Connector sends the credentials (username and password) to the Lionbridge Content API.
+The Connector sends the credentials (Client ID and Client Secret ID) to the Content API.
 The Connector stores the returned token for future sessions.

-Notes: The Connector does not save your username or password.
+Notes: The Connector does not save your Client ID or Client Secret ID.
 You must click Connect, at least once, to generate the access token required to use the Connector.